 About Marisol Ramos

-Marisol Ramos is the Digital Scholarship/ Humanities and Social Sciences Librarian at the Homer Babbidge Library.
+Marisol Ramos is a Research & Engagement Librarian in charge of the following subjects area: Chicana/o Studies, Latin American & Iberian Studies, Spanish & Portuguese.
 She has a B.A in Anthropology from the University of Puerto Rico, an M.A. in Latin American and Caribbean Studies from SUNY-Albany and an M.L.I.S from UCLA.
-Currently, she is a doctoral student at the Literatures, Cultures and...
+Currently...
 More